AxtonS/stock-picker/README.md

 # stock-picker

 App that takes a set of stock prices representing hypothetical days and returns the best day to buy and then sell.
+If you don't have ruby installed you can run this program through this link https://replit.com/@AxtonSmith/stock-picker#README.md and then follow the instructions at top of the README

 ## finished